-In conclusion, the most effective way to reduce GHG emissions for CCACs is to introduce mandatory MEPS.
-This option has been subsequently assessed in detail in terms of costs, benefits and impacts on consumers, taxpayers and industry.
+In conclusion, the most effective way to reduce GHG emissions for CCAC is to introduce MEPS.
+This is the option that is subsequently assessed in this study in terms of costs, benefits and impacts on consumers, taxpayers and industry.

 5 Cost-Benefit and Other Impacts